 Tips & Tricks

-At Your Request: Use the HTTP Client in IntelliJ IDEA for Spring Boot RESTful Web Services
+How to use HTTP Client in IntelliJ IDEA for Spring Boot RESTful Web Services

 Spring Boot is great for developing web services.
 A request handler (for example, a REST controller) is where you define methods that handle requests to specific endpoints.
 To test those requests, you could use an external tool, but with IntelliJ IDEA, you don’t need to leave your IDE.
-The integrated HTTP client can handle it for you.
+The integrated HTTP Client can handle it for you.

 IntelliJ IDEA: how2pro banner